Nech-C/sea_battle_ai/README.md

 | A2C       | 28.2590       | 20.9315                  | 15.7073                            | -4.72          | 0.08                         |
 | DQN       | 18.0428       | 18.0230                  | 11.4830                            | 3.25           | 0.00                         |

 Please note that these results are the averages of the evaluation metrics obtained from testing each agent on 4000 games.
+The board size used for evaluation is 6 by 6.

+The model versions used for evaluation are as follows:
+- PPO: `models/sea2_ppo_v0.1.2.pth`
+- A2C: `models/sea2_a2c_v0.2.2.pth`
+- DQN: `models/sea2_dqn_v0.2.0.pth`

 The metrics include the average number of steps taken, the average number of guesses made, the average number of effective guesses, the average reward received, and the average number of times the agent got stuck.